State of Illinois

 - Certain prearranged funeral and burial plans.

-However, there is a limit to how many assets you can have and still receive help from AABD.
+However, there is a limit to how many resources you can have and still receive help from AABD Cash.

 What does the Illinois Department of Human Services do about liens and estates?